Consistency of the dynamical high-scale type-I seesaw mechanism: Introduction

 \section{Introduction}

 The discovery of a scalar particle with 125 GeV mass plays a central role within particle physics~\cite{Aad:2012tfa,Chatrchyan:2012xdj}.
 In particular, the precise Higgs boson mass measurement determines the value of the quartic coupling in the scalar potential at the electroweak scale and allows one to study its behavior all the way up to high energies.
-Given today's measured values of \sm parameters such as the top quark and Higgs boson masses, we know that the Higgs quartic coupling remains perturbative after renomalization group equations (RGEs) are used to evolve it to high energies.
-However, the stability of the fundamental vacuum is likely to fail at mass scales below the fundamental Planck scale~\cite{Tanabashi:2018oca}.
+Given the measured values of \sm parameters such as the top quark and Higgs boson masses, we know that the Higgs quartic coupling remains perturbative after renomalization group equations (RGEs) are used to evolve it to high energies.
+However, the stability of the fundamental vacuum may fail at mass scales below the fundamental Planck scale~\cite{Tanabashi:2018oca}.

-Another most important milestone in the landscape of particle physics has been the discovery of neutrino oscillations~\cite{Kajita:2016cak,McDonald:2016ixn}.
-This implies the existence of new physics~\cite{deSalas:2017kay} and forces us to amend the \sm by adding new particles in order to provide nonzero masses to neutrinos~\cite{Valle:2015pba}.
+Another most important milestone in particle physics has been the discovery of neutrino oscillations~\cite{Kajita:2016cak,McDonald:2016ixn}.
+This implies the existence of neutrino masses~\cite{deSalas:2017kay} and hence new physics that can produce them~\cite{Valle:2015pba}.
+Electroweak vacuum stability can be substantially affected in the presence of a dynamical seesaw mechanism~\cite{Lindner:2015qva,Bambhaniya:2016rbb} ~\footnote{Here we will focus on stability within high-scale seesaw.
+For discussions of low-scale seesaw see~\cite{Bonilla:2015kna,Rose:2015fua}.}.

-Electroweak symmetry breaking acquires a new perspective in dynamical theories of neutrino mass generation.
-In fact, these extensions can affect the profile of the Higgs boson in an important way.
-Indeed, it has been argued that the presence of new couplings associated to neutrino mass generation can have an important impact upon the vacuum stability issue~\cite{Bonilla:2015kna}~\footnote{Recent stability analyses in the context of the seesaw mechanism are given in Ref.~\cite{Bambhaniya:2016rbb,Goswami:2018jar}.}.
-Models with low-scale violation of lepton number~\cite{Joshipura:1992hp} deserve special interest in this context, because of their potential in changing the structure of the vacuum as well as their phenomenological impact upon Higgs boson decays, specially the presence of invisible Higgs decays~\cite{Joshipura:1992hp}.
-An analysis of the resulting sensitivities of Higgs Boson searches at the ATLAS and CMS experiments at the LHC was also performed in the presence of the Higgs boson triplet associated to the type-II seesaw mechanism~\cite{Bonilla:2015eha,Bonilla:2015jdf}.

-Here we examine more closely the issue of the consistency of the Higgs vacuum within the more conventional high-scale type-I seesaw extensions of the Standard Model and their dark matter completions.
-We focus specifically on \321 type-I seesaw extensions both with explicit~\cite{Schechter:1980gr} as well as spontaneous violation of lepton number~\cite{Chikashige:1980ui,Schechter:1981cv}.
-The latter contains a physical Nambu-Goldstone boson, dubbed Majoron.
-We show how the associated scalar couplings can easily restore stability of the electroweak symmetry breaking even if the lepton number violation scale is high.